al70023/home-server/AdGuard-Home/GUIDE.md

 Use [the attached configuration file](docker-compose.yml), paste it into the `docker-compose.yml`, and save it.

-Now, on any device on the home network, navigate to the web GUI on your browser at [IP-ADDRESS]:3000 to log in.
+Now spin up the container with `docker compose up -d`, and on any device on the home network, navigate to the web GUI on your browser at [IP-ADDRESS]:3000 to log in.

 **To test AdGuard Home's functionality:**
 * Point any client device's IPv4 and IPv6 DNS to the IP address chosen for the container.